-In the event that a person that conducts a trade enters into a connection agreement with the distributor, certain expenses may be deductible under section 11(a), provided that such expenditure is linked to the taxpayer's income-producing activities.
-The taxpayer does not have to trade in electricity to be eligible for deduction of these qualifying expenses.
+In the event that a person that conducts a trade enters into a connection agreement with the distributor, certain expenses may be deductible under section 11(a), provided that such expenditure is linked to the taxpayer's income-producing activities and all the requirements of section 11(a) read with section 23(g) are met.
+A taxpayer not carrying on a trade will not be allowed to deduct expenditure under section 11(a).
+The taxpayer does not have to specifically trade in electricity to be eligible for deduction of these qualifying expenses.
 These expenses may, for example, include administrative costs and other costs related to the exportation of the excess power.
-Under section 102 of the Tax Administration Act29 a taxpayer bears the burden of proving that an amount or item is deductible.
+Under section 102 of the Tax Administration $Act^{32}$ a taxpayer bears the burden of proving that an amount or item is deductible.